Thrasherop/data_strucutres_tutorial/binary_search_trees.md

 ```

 Notice that the `_str_helper` method takes in the `cur_node` parameter.
 This is to help it keep track of where it is recursing.
-First let' sdesign the `__str__` method.
+First let's design the `__str__` method.
 All this method needs to do is check if self.root is None.
 If it is we will return a string saying so.
 Otherwise, we will call `_str_helper` on self.root and return the result.
 This will end up looking like this:

 ```python
     def __str__(self):